Where to Start When You Think You May Need a Child Therapist

 How Frequent are Appointments?

 Therapy appointment frequency varies.
-Often when a child first meets with their therapist, they are coming in once a week or once every two weeks while the therapist assesses the child and starts building a plan.
+When a child first meets with their therapist, they often are coming in once a week or once every two weeks while the therapist assesses the child and starts building a plan.

 Some children will need weekly or bi-weekly appointments, while others may do well with monthly visits.
 My daughter’s therapist has her on an “as-needed” schedule, so now we reach out when she needs a check-in.
 This is about once every 3 months for us.